autarch/blog.urth.org/content/posts/2022-03-25-job-search-2022-update-week-3.md

 Onna asked me when I was available to meet with some folks from their team in Spain, asking if I was available at 7:00 or 8:00 AM my time.
 That's when I realized I hadn't asked about work hours in either of my first two conversations there.
 So I emailed the recruiter there and asked.
-He said that they'd want me to be available every day from 9:00-12:00.
+They said that they'd want me to be available every day from 9:00-12:00.
 Again, just like CircleCI, this is totally reasonable, but I don't want to do it.
 So I withdrew my application.
 I feel bad about this because I should have asked the recruiter before I interviewed with their VP of Engineering.

 Finally, I spoke with the CEO of Optic.
 They have a pretty interesting product